SHASHANK992/Coursera-R-Programming/README.md

 This is a four-week course.
 Apr 7th - May 4th, 2014.

-© Xiaodan Zhang 2014 All Rights reserved.
+© Shashank Raina 2014 All Rights reserved.